Logo

 In July 2018, The New York Times wrote that Kirsten Gillibrand had "spent recent months injecting her portfolio with a dose of the kind of economic populism that infused Senator Bernie Sanders's campaign in the 2016 presidential primary".

-On social issues, Kirsten Gillibrand is generally liberal, supporting abortion rights and helping lead the successful repeal effort of "Don't Ask, Don't Tell".
+On social issues, Kirsten Gillibrand is generally liberal, supporting the legalization of cannabis, abortion rights, and helping to lead the successful repeal effort of "Don't Ask, Don't Tell".

 In November 2017, amid the MeToo movement, Kirsten Gillibrand became the first high-profile Democrat to say that Bill Clinton should have resigned when his affair with Monica Lewinsky was revealed.

-Kirsten Gillibrand continued to work until the day of Henry's delivery and received a standing ovation from her colleagues in the House for doing so.
+Kirsten Gillibrand continued working until the day of her first son's birth and received a standing ovation from her House colleagues for doing so.

 Kirsten Gillibrand was inducted into Omicron Delta Kappa, a national leadership honor society, as an honoris causa initiate at SUNY Plattsburgh in 2012.